rust-formal-methods/rust-formal-methods.github.io/src/welcome.md

 - Gather feedback and input from industrial and hobbyist users of formal method tooling.
 - Work towards improving tool inter-compatibility, in particular of specifications.

+## October Meeting (October 25th, 2021)

+The October meeting of the RFMIG will be held on

 ## Inaugural Meeting (September 20th, 2021)

 We are planning to hold our inaugural meeting on **September 20th, 2021** at **19:00 CET (UTC+1)**.